GeorgeXCV/CS-Notes/problem-solving.md

 Depending on a certain condition, the window either increases or closes (and a new window is created).

 Very useful for keeping track of a subset of data in an array/string etc.

+## Divide and Conquer
+This pattern involves dividing a data set into smaller chunks and then repeating the process with a small subset of data.
+Binary search in the middle of data set is an example.